anno4j/anno4j/README.md

 ## Restrictions

-For the first version, Anno4j does not provide full coverage of the Web Annotation Working Group specification and LD Path for querying.
+There are some restrictions in regards to the WADM and the LDPath specification.

 ### Restrictions to the Ontology Model

-The current state of anno4j does not support the full functionality that is posed by the specification of the ontology model used by the Web Annotation Working Group.
+The current state of Anno4j does not support the full functionality that is posed by the specification of the ontology model used by the Web Annotation Working Group.
+It also implements an [older draft of the WADM specification](https://www.w3.org/TR/2014/WD-annotation-model-20141211/).
 The restrictions are as follows:

-**Multiplicity**

-Multiplicity constructs (see [here](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#multiplicity)) are not yet supported.

-**Multiple instances**

-The specification allows to have multiple instances at certain points, for example an annotation can have multiple bodies, targets, and/or motivations.
-This is currently not possible.

 **Styles**